Basilosaurus: Cranium

 The head of Basilosaurus did not have room for a melon like modern toothed whales, and the brain was smaller in comparison, as well.
-They are not believed to have had the social capabilities of modern whales.
+They are not believed to have had the echolocation capabilities nor the social dynamics of extant cetaceans.

 A 2011 study concluded that the skull of Basilosaurus is asymmetrical like in modern toothed whales, and not, as previously assumed, symmetrical like in baleen whales and artiodactyls (which are closely related to cetaceans).
 In modern toothed whales, this asymmetry is associated with high-frequency sound production and echolocation, neither of which is thought to have been present in Basilosaurus.
 This probably evolved to detect sound underwater, with a fatty sound-receiving pad in the mandible.

 In the skull, the inner and middle ear are enclosed by a dense tympanic bulla.
 The synapomorphic cetacean air sinus system is partially present in basilosaurids, including the pterygoid, peribullary, maxillary, and frontal sinuses.
 The periotic bone, which surrounds the inner ear, is partially isolated.
 The mandibular canal is large and laterally flanked by a thin bony wall, the pan bone or acoustic fenestra.
 These features enabled basilosaurs to hear directionally in water.

 The ear of basilosaurids is more derived than those in earlier archaeocetes, such as remingtonocetids and protocetids, in the acoustic isolation provided by the air-filled sinuses inserted between the ear and the skull.
 The basilosaurid ear did, however, have a large external auditory meatus, strongly reduced in modern cetaceans, but, though this was probably functional, it can have been of little use under water.